ioccc-src/winner/bugs.md

               *
 ```

-it is NOT a problem and should not be changed.
-Changing it will either crash it
+is NOT a problem and should not be changed.
-or make it not work.

 ## [1986/wall/wall.c](1986/wall/wall.c) ([README.md](1986/wall/README.md))

-### Status: Requires a compiler supporting -traditional-cpp - alternate code requested
+## STATUS: Requires a compiler supporting `-traditional-cpp` - alternate code requested

 This entry needs a compiler that support `-traditional-cpp`. `gcc`
 supports this but `clang` does not.
 Please be advised that `gcc` under macOS is
 actually gcc if it looks like it's gcc (two different binaries).

-If you do wish to provide an alternate version of the program that does not need compiler supporting -traditional-cpp
-you are summit such code via a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls)
-and we will be happy to credit you in the entry's _README.md_ file.

 # 1987